nglasl/silverstripe-apiwesome/README.md

 ### Attribute Visibility Customisation

-The JSON/XML feed will only be available to a data object with attribute visibility set.
-The relationships (has_one) may also be displayed, where visibility is recursively determined.
+The JSON/XML feed will only be available to a data object with attribute visibility.
+The `has_one` relationships may also be displayed, where visibility is determined recursively.

 ### JSON/XML Output

-Both available using different URL parameters.
-Preview JSON/XML available under model admin of your data objects.
+The JSON/XML feed is not only available by request, but also by preview through the appropriate model admin of your data objects.

 ### Development